SarahNakamura/BIOI4870/README.md

 *__Disclaimer__*

-In this database, there will be mutation type table for each cancer related gene: 20*4=80 tables with the same column value (mutation types).
+In this database, there will be mutation type table and php file for each cancer related gene: 20*4=80 tables with the same column value (mutation types).
 With the limited resource available for this class, this was the only way for the code to work.
 I thoroughly understand the redundancy of this database which is not ideal in the real-world.